 Forget the phrase “flyover country” — Tulsa has plenty going for it, rental prices included.
 At $610, they don’t get much cheaper.
 University of Tulsa students can live it up, too: cheese boards or cocktails at Hodges Bend, shopping in Brookside District and cappuccinos at Chimera Cafe.

 Remember, a good credit score can make living more affordable in general.
 It helps you qualify for better rates on a mortgage (when the time comes) and landlords pull a version of your credit report when deciding who to lease to.
-You can see where you credit currently stands by viewing your two free credit scores, updated each month, on Credit.com.
+You can see where you credit currently stands by viewing your two free credit scores, updated every 14 days, on Credit.com.

 More on Mortgages & Homebuying: